LukasKnize/DesktopWaifu/README.md

 **yeah we all want to find a way to make our dreams come true and bring waifu from our screen to reality**

-Unfortunately we still don't have a solution for that, but we now have way to have our waifu with us, all the time on our desktop thanks to **DesktopWaifu**
+Unfortunately we still don't have a solution for that, but we now have way to have our waifu with us, all the time, on our desktop thanks to **DesktopWaifu**

 As one of my favorite artists once said in his song:
 > *"I'd pull her from my screen just like in my dreams I want to feel her touch..."*